-Failure to work on your customer loyalty and improve customer retention plans will mean that your business is on a treadmill, trying to constantly win new customers, just because you’re losing so many existing ones – something that can become quite expensive.
+Failure to work on your customer loyalty and improve customer retention plans will mean that your business is on a treadmill, trying to constantly win new customers.
+Losing so many existing clients can become quite expensive.

 In this post, we’re going to take a look at what you can do to improve brand loyalty and customer retention within your business.

-We’ll look at how you can use data from previous customers to improve customer retention in the future, but also what you can ask your existing customer base, so that you are able to grow your customer relationships, improve customer lifetime and inspire repeat purchases and brand loyalty.
+We’ll look at how you can use data from previous customers to improve customer retention in the future, but also what you can ask your existing customer base.
+This way, you will be able to grow your customer relationships, improve customer lifetime, and inspire repeat purchases and brand loyalty.